 File Virtualization in Windows 7

-However they actually get stored in the following folder:
+However, they get stored in the following folder:

 Compatibility Files toolbar button

-This makes it possible to run applications as a standard user, even when the applications require Administrator rights.
-In short Windows redirects such application writes from specified secured areas to the virtual store under the user’s profile.
-This is something similar to Registry Virtualization.
+It makes it possible to run applications as a standard user, even when the applications require Administrator rights.
+In short, Windows redirects, such application writes from specified secured areas to the virtual store under the user’s profile.
+It is something similar to Registry Virtualization.